Davic15/thesis-subjective-multimedia-quality-evaluation/README.md

 # Thesis: Objective Multimedia Quality Evaluation

 ## Note:
-* No sign up and/or sign in require to test the server.
+* No sign up and/or sign is required to test the server.
 * Use your own MongoDB link to connect to your own database.

 ## API List (End Points)